redbluewater/NEplants/README.md

   * This is an mgf file, which can be submitted to GNPS; this version contains every MS2 spectra
 * 'ms2spectra_combined_neg.mgf'
   * This is an mgf file, which can be submitted to GNPS; this version combines MS2 spectra based on the metric set at step 4.

+#
+Updated 12 October 2023 to start pushing commits from @redbluewater

+#
+Updated 13 November 2023 to calculate the elemental formulas.